Dennis15305/Industrial-Meter-Tracking-System-Modernization/hmi/operator-interface/plc-tag-interaction.md

 - maintenance state
 - technology stop state
 - web break state
+- communication warnings

 ---

 ## Counters

-The HMI displays production counters received from PLC.
+The HMI displays production counters received from the PLC.

-Typical counters:
+Typical displayed values:

+- current order meters
-- current order counter
+- current order square meters
-- input counter
-- output counter
-- shift total counter
+- shift meters
-- meter counter
-- square meter counter
+- shift square meters
+- real-time line speed

+Roll-specific meter values are processed in the PLC and can be used for deeper diagnostics or future HMI improvements.

 ---

-## User Number
+## User Authorization

-For some actions, the HMI sends a user number to the PLC.

-This value can be stored in the history record to identify who performed or confirmed the action.
+The HMI has its own user security system.

+User authorization is used for protected actions such as settings access.

+The exact transfer of user number into PLC / SQL history requires further investigation.

 ---

-## Communication Status
+## Communication Warnings

-The HMI displays communication status flags from the PLC.
+The HMI displays warnings related to:

-These may include:

-- equipment communication error
+- equipment communication loss
-- server communication error
+- server communication loss

-- PLC status
-- Modbus device error state
+Equipment communication loss is related to the PLC and counter communication chain.

+Server communication loss is related to the WinCC server or upper-level system.

 ---